HEIG-VD-WEB/web-course/docs/educational-objectives/part-2/index.md

 - You can listen to music with headphones ;
 - All act of cheating will be punished by a 1 ;
 - The questions will be about the objectives of this part.
 You will have to answer with your own words.

+Remember that the evaluation does not measure your emotionnal intelligence and relationnal intelligence.
+Your grade does not reflects your ability to dream or your artistic sensibility.